The various foes encountered and dealt with by Batman.

 - Action Fashionista: This incarnation of the Joker has a wide variety of garish outfits for every occassion most of them straight from the comics.

-- Adaptational Attractiveness: Metal teeth, lack of eyebrows, and tattoos aside, he's still being played by the youthful-looking real life Pretty Boy Jared Leto; especially since the last two cinematic Jokers were a creepy middle-aged gangster with a botched face-lift and a filthy, scarred vagrant.
+- Adaptational Attractiveness: Metal teeth, lack of eyebrows, and tattoos aside, he's still being played by the youthful-looking real life Pretty Boy Jared Leto; especially since the last two cinematic Jokers were a creepy middle-aged gangster with a botched face-lift and a filthy, scarred vagrant (even the mentally unwell clown-for-hire doesn't scream Mr. Fanservice one bit).
 This version looks more like Marilyn Manson.

 - Adaptational Nice Guy: A downplayed example.
 He traditionally doesn't give a crap about Harley.
-Here, he appears to genuinely care for her, and even throws her out of a failing helicopter to save her life.
+Here, he appears to genuinely care for her, and even throws her out of a falling helicopter to save her life.
+And then, come Birds of Prey, they broke up, mirroring the comics where they do have an Relationship Revolving Door.
+It appears to stick, as Harley publicly calls it quits between the two of them.

 - Adaptational Skimpiness: This version of the Joker tends to be shirtless a lot more than he has in any other medium.
 It mostly seems like an opportunity to show off his tattoos.